Steinente/Hackboxes/README.md

 # Hackboxes

 Hackboxes is a module that was developed for the Mod ChatTriggers (Minecraft).
-The purpose of these modules is to frame significant mobs with a border.
+The purpose of these modules is to frame significant mobs on Hypixel Skyblock with a border.

 ## Installation Guide